 Wentworth Park is a Crown Land Reserve which was dedicated as a Public Park in 1885.
 The Trust Board focused on creating and implementing policies to maintain and improve facilities to accommodate existing user groups and to facilitate increased awareness and use of the Complex by the community.
-In 2008 the Minister responsible for the Crown Lands Act authorised "office accommodation and student examinations" as approved uses of the Complex.
+In 2008 the Minister responsible for Lands authorised "office accommodation and student examinations" as approved uses of the Complex.